Shih Tzu grooming is an interesting case as their hair is straight and very fine. At the same time their coats can be quite thick.

 Why is hair structure important when it comes to trims and styles?

-In short – it determines what kind of grooming style we can achieve.
+In short – hair structure determines what kind of dog grooming styles or trims we can achieve.

-Some owners approach me with a picture of a show groom, however their dog’s coat won’t allow that kind of style.
+Some owners approach me with a picture of a show groom, however their dog’s coat may not allow that kind of style.